Tom Smith (rugby union, born 1971)

-Thomas James Smith (31 October 1971 – 6 April 2022) was an English-born Scotland international rugby union loosehead prop who played for Glasgow Warriors, Caledonia Reds and Northampton Saints and also represented the British and Irish Lions.
-He became a rugby coach after retiring from play.
-Smith was one of the finest loosehead props of the modern era.
+Thomas James Smith (31 October 1971 – 6 April 2022) was a Scottish professional rugby union player who played as a loosehead prop.
+Born in London and schooled in the Scottish Highlands, Smith began his career with Dundee HSFP and then Watsonians before joining the Caledonia Reds as the game changed from amateur to professional.
+A brief spell at Glasgow Warriors followed before two seasons at Brive and then eight successful years at Northampton Saints.
+At international level, Smith earned 61 caps for Scotland and was selected for two tours with the British & Irish Lions, in 1997 and 2001, starting six consecutive tests.
+After retiring from playing, he went into coaching.

 Education and background

 Born to a Scottish mother and an English father, Smith is the great-grandson of Scottish international footballer Jack Bell.

 Smith's father died when Tom was six years old.
-He was first educated at Emanuel School in London, before being given a boarder's education at the now defunct Scottish school on the banks of Loch Rannoch, Rannoch School.
+He was first educated at Emanuel School in London before being given a boarder's education at Rannoch School (now closed) in the Scottish Highlands, on the banks of Loch Rannoch.
 His rugby skills were honed by the school's science teacher.
 Smith stated: "The things I learnt while playing rugby at Rannoch were work ethic and fitness.
 Our pitch was covered in snow and frozen solid for three months of the year, so there was a lot of running up and down hills.
 We were pretty well drilled and were made to work hard.
 There were times when it was pretty tough and cold out here but at the end of the day rugby is a hard game and you need to be tough to play it".